 Curated by Yeshiva University and Marisa Scheinfeld, The Borscht Belt: Revisiting the Remains of America's Jewish Vacationland is available as a traveling exhibition.
 The exhibition is ready to install and exists of thirty (25” x 35” in size) custom framed images including two re-photographic project (diptych) pieces and a large selection of Borscht Belt ephemera for display in a case.
 This exhibition is accompanied by text panels, docent materials and promotional postcards.

 If you are affiliated with or know of a museum or gallery interested to host this traveling exhibition please email Marisa for details or for a traveling exhibition catalog.

-For more information about the book, visit its official website at www.borschtbeltbook.com.
+For more information about the book that accompanies this traveling exhibition, visit its official website at www.borschtbeltbook.com.
 On October 4, 2016, a book of the entire series was released by Cornell University Press.
 Marisa is also available for book talks and signings.